Khushii-Arora/ABISS-Engage2022/README.md

 ## How to create descriptors profile

 This App uses descriptors profile of known faces (facial feature vector of 128 array of number) stored in JSON format as reference for face recognition.
-The sample profile of BNK48 current visitors (as of December 2018) is located in folder `src/descriptors/bnk48.json`
+A sample profile of a visitors is located in folder `src/database/face_database.json`

 ### JSON Profile